1. Overview of the Hawk Computer

 count

-This is a simple 32 bit register that increments whenever the CPU performs any memory operation (fetch, load or store).
+This is a simple 32-bit register that increments whenever the CPU performs any memory operation (fetch, load or store).
+In assembly language, it is known as CYC.
 Sampling the cycle count is a useful way to measure program performance.

 1.3.4.6.
 Memory-Management Unit Data Register